My rating: 3 of 5 stars

 Still, this is an easy enough read.
 It also contains one of the best explanations I’ve read about how difficult interstellar travel would be in terms of time and communication (even at near light speeds); and how it is likely that, as humans spread among the stars, each area of colonisation would be so remote from Earth it would soon develop independently, and perhaps over time, lose connection with the ancestral planet.

-If you are interested in futurology and scientific prophecy, if you see this lying around a second-hand bookshop, it is worth picking up.
+If you do have an interest in futurology and scientific prophecy, if you find this lying around a second-hand bookshop, it’s worth picking up.